ibm-cloud-docs/openwhisk/bluemix_cli.md

 Discovery-37      discovery      lite                create succeeded
 ```

-From this output we see that "Conversation-qp" is the first of two services listed, and it is the one that the initial "bx wsk service bind conversation hello" command ended up binding to.
-Perhaps you want to bind to the "Conversation-uc" service instead.
-So to be absolutely sure, you can check what credentials "Conversation-uc" contains, to ensure that you bind by using the right set of credentials.
+From this output we see that **Conversation-qp** is the first of two services listed, and it is the one that the initial `bx wsk service bind conversation hello` command ended up binding to.
+Perhaps you want to bind to the **Conversation-uc** service instead.
+So to be absolutely sure, you can check what credentials **Conversation-uc** contains, to ensure that you bind by using the right set of credentials.

 ```
 bx service keys Conversation-uc